bagelsfordagels/Cybersecurity_Home_Lab/README.md

 # cybersecurity_home_lab

-This repository showcases some cybersecurity projects I have worked on, including several hands-on experiments, labs, and write-ups to explore security concept.
+This repository showcases some cybersecurity projects I have worked on, including several hands-on experiments, labs, and write-ups to explore security concepts.

 ## Table of Contents